Snowflake-Coder-H2o/Snowflake-Coder-H2o/README.md

-**-I'm currently working on: Making Blooket hacks.
-Also Collaberating with the creators of Blacket.
+**-I'm currently working on: Collaberating with the creators of Blacket/Blax/Betastar.
 The people include -@Xotic @notzastic @BlooketIsLife @Trembling @Penguinblook**

 **-I'm currently learning/teaching: Myself how to code**